Philanthropy Supporting Positive Social Change

 One of the ways we plan to contribute to social change is by adopting a more targeted granting program.

 We aim to provide life opportunities, promote social inclusion and cohesion, build company resources and improve quality of life within the community.
-Our grants program focuses on six key Impact Areas of Ageing, Homelessness, Youth, Community & Preventative Health, Arts & Heritage and the Environment.
+Our grants program focuses on four key Impact Areas: Increasing Life Opportunities, Homelessness, Housing & Disadvantage, Community Health & Wellbeing, and Sustainable Melbourne.

-The granting program continues to support small organisations requiring material aid and small infrastructure as well as through the Survive & Thrive and Capacity Building granting programs.
+The granting program continues to support small organisations requiring material aid and small infrastructure as well as through the Thrive and Basic Needs granting programs.

 To learn more about our model of social change philanthropy, please contact our grants team on 9633 0021.